 It is your responsibility to register engagement activities regularly.

-Here are examples of how to log engagements, please ensure you log regular on-campus engagements.
+Here are examples of how to log engagements on campus:

 When is Term Time?